Kehvarl/roguelikedev-2021/README.md

 Our little HP tracker is somewhat boring.
 To make it more exciting we're going to turn it into a health bar that shrinks as our Player loses HP.
 Rather than just draw this wherever, we're going to divide our screen into a series of "Panels" to simplify the display of information.
 * First up, we'll create a new "UI" file (and register it in our ASD), then do some work to define this Panel concept.
   * While we're at it, we created a panel-component class to store things that go inside panels, and we created a quick little function to create panels for us.
+* Now we can design a component for our healthbars.
+  * In our UI file, create a class for "bar" which has a name, and some settings for what it holds.